LFL-Lab/SQuADDS/docs/source/getting_started.rst

 Fresh Environment Installation
 -------------------------------

-For installing SQuADDS (from PyPi) on a completely fresh environment on a UNIX machine, you can use the following shell script.
+For installing SQuADDS (from PyPi) on a completely fresh environment on a UNIX machine (or a Windows machine with Anaconda Prompt), you can use the following commands.

 .. code-block:: bash